sampl/protolang/developers.md

 Prerequisites:

 - [Install the Supabase CLI](https://supabase.com/docs/guides/cli) with `brew install supabase/tap/supabase` on MacOS or NPM or whatever you need.
-- Set env vars on servers by updating .env files and running `npm run functions:setSecrets:dev` and/or `npm run functions:setSecrets:prod`
+- Add any env vars you need to `.env.development` and `.env.production`

 For developing functions locally:

 - Install Docker and run it
-- `npm run functions:serve`
+- `npm run serve:functions`

 ## Deploy

 To deploy to Vercel, push to GitHub and connect a new project in the [Vercel dashboard](https://vercel.com/docs/concepts/git/vercel-for-github).
 You'll probably want to add your public environment variables to Vercel (**DO NOT** publish your `ADMIN_POSTGRES_CONNECTION_STRING` or other secrets).

-Deploy functions to Supabase servers with `npm run functions:deploy:dev` and/or `npm run functions:deploy:prod`
+Deploy functions to Supabase servers with `npm run deploy:functions`

 ## Self-hosting